Anni-Muuripeal/Test-forum/documentation/Anni/Testing_road_map.md

 CI/CD - GitHub Actions

 To-do:
 - Set up GitHub Actions to createpull requests and run tests on code push?
+Is that a good idea?
 - set up docker
 - agregate reporting into one folder